RamitSharma991/iOS16/README.md

 - change to any when you need to store arbitrary values (arbitrary concrete types instances)

+some
+- holds a fixed concrete type
+- guarantees type relationships

-some	                            any
+any
-holds a fixed concrete type     	holds an arbitrary concrete type guarantees type relationships   	erases type relationships
+- holds an arbitrary concrete type
+- erases type relationships